codethesaurus/docs/docs/thesaurus/index.md

 You could also email the core team ([coreteam@codethesaur.us](mailto:coreteam@codethesaur.us)).

-## Add an Existing Structure Set to a Language
+## Adding New Structures to Code Thesaurus

 If a structure (like string manipulation, arrays, functions, etc.) doesn't exist for any language yet, make sure the structure file exists in the `web/thesauruses/_meta` directory first.
-See the above section on how to copy over a concept if it does.
+See the [above section](#add-an-existing-structure-set-to-a-language) on how to copy over a concept if it does.

 If it needs to be added, then you will need to follow these steps.